-Activities which lead to PGCILT or equivalent and Fellow of HEA or equivalent; thereafter continuing professional development.
-Activities that support professional development as an educator (e.g. training/educational studies, work-shadowing, use of feedback from students/colleagues)
+- Activities which lead to PGCILT Module 1 or equivalent, and preferably Fellow of HEA or equivalent (expected for education-focused assistant professor); thereafter continuing professional development. - Activities that support professional development as an educator (e.g. training/educational studies, work-shadowing, use of feedback from students/colleagues)